dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 :warning: :warning: :warning:

 **Versions <= v2.0.0 can only select target files by their filenames, not by their paths.
 This support has been deprecated and will be removed in the future.
 Please select your target files by their file path.
 For example, using `**/*.js` instead of `*.js` to select all `js` files.**

 ### Options

 #### blocklist pattern object

-You need to specify a different naming pattern for each filename blocklist.
-The second pattern is used to hint at the correct file name that should be used instead.
+The key is used to declare the blocklisted filename pattern, while the value is used to hint at the correct filename that should be used instead.
+Both the key and value in the blocklist pattern object are glob expressions.
 The plugin will only check blocklisted pattern you explicitly provided:

 ```js
 module.exports = {